Skip Nav Destination

 Published: 01 March 2020

-... an attempt at arrogance.”
+... at arrogance.”
 In other words, it was too demanding, too arrogant, and too pretentious.
 Guo solemnly broke with the May Fourth spirit and publicly altered his maxim to let revolutionism conquer individualism, calling for the opening to the new era of “revolution literature.”
-(2) The second...
+The New Literature movement...

 Journal Article